microsoft/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid identity.md

 ### Task 6: Enable Automatic Intune Enrollment

 In this task, you will enable automatic enrollment of hybrid Azure AD devices into Intune.

 1. Within the Remote Desktop session to **DC1**, in the Edge browser window displaying the Azure portal, navigate to the following URL in a tab.

-    ```
+    ```txt
     https://endpoint.microsoft.com
     ```
 2. On the **Microsoft Endpoint Manager admin center** page, select **Devices** on the left navigation.